laboyd001/documentation/events/events_data_api.md

-Note: This documentation is currently internal only!
-We'll most likely post this on a public Git repo once we [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it on the Platform.

 ### General API Info
-The Data API is currently designed to only return data by GET calls to a Rest formatted Urls.
+The Events Data API is designed to return data by GET calls from Rest formatted Urls.
 All data is returned in JSON format.
 The platform must oauth into a SF org before making calls to the API.
 This API can also be called from a SF Site that's setup correctly.
 The Data API supports getting multiple records in one call and is mainly segregated by SF object.
 The call to get `Event` records also returns `Event Settings` and `Event Items` data as a convenience since the data is tightly coupled.

 ### Rest Url Format
-- Namespaced = `<sf_domain>/services/apexrest/bt_stripe/data/v1/`
+`<sf_domain>/services/apexrest/bt_stripe/data/v1/`
-- Non-Namespaced (for dev only) = `<sf_domain>/services/apexrest/data/v1/`
-In the documentation below, the Rest Url will all start with `/data/v1/` but when calling the API be sure to use the full Url depending on if you're calling the API in a namespaced org or not.

-### SF Site for Testing
-A SF Site that exposes the Events Data Rest API has been setup in Quentin's dev org which is not namespaced.
-Feel free make API calls to see the data format returned.
-If an API call does not return data, ask Quentin to create test data for it.
-Examples for the calls below will point to this SF Site.

 ### Errors
 Any API calls that result in an error return a Status Code = 500 and a response body of: